kevinwucodes/sql-bag-of-tricks-talk/readme.markdown

 			) subq1
 ```
-this is nuts, is there a better way?
+This is _nuts_, is there a better way?

 ### Common table expressions (CTE)
+You can think of CTEs as a temporary, in-memory resultset that exist only in the execution context of the query.
+Once the query finishes execution in a CTE, the CTE is gone.
+This is different from a temporary table because temporary tables (depending on type) are written to disk and therefore can be used beyond the execution context of a query.
 #### one table
 ```SQL
 ;with